-One-third of workers (34 percent) report that they (and their spouse) are currently working with a professional financial advisor or representative.
-In addition, a greater share (51 percent) expects to work with a professional financial advisor or representative if they are not currently working with one.
+One-third of workers (35 percent) report that they (and their spouse) are currently working with a professional financial advisor or representative.
+In addition, a greater share (54 percent) expects to work with a professional financial advisor or representative if they are not currently working with one.

-While professional advisors (34 percent) are one of the most used sources of information for retirement planning, workers use many different sources of information, including family and friends (40 percent), online resources and research they do on their own (35 percent), their employer or information from their work (26 percent), representatives from their workplace retirement plan provider (19 percent), financial experts or gurus in the media (17 percent), online advice or advisors that provide guidance based on formulas (16 percent), and online and social media posts or communities (12 percent).
-However, 14 percent of workers say they use none of the sources offered (Figure 6).
+While professional advisors (35 percent) are one of the most used sources of information for retirement planning, workers use many different sources of information, including family and friends (44 percent), online resources and research they do on their own (36 percent), their employer or information from their work (28 percent), representatives from their workplace retirement plan provider (18 percent), financial experts or gurus in the media (18 percent), online advice or advisors that provide guidance based on formulas (16 percent), and online and social media posts or communities (13 percent).
+However, 13 percent of workers say they use none of the sources offered (Figure 6).

-When asking which source of information they trust the most, a personal, professional financial advisor is cited by 26 percent of workers.
-The next highest is 19 percent who say family and friends and 14 percent who say online resources and research they do on their own are the most trusted.
-Representatives from their workplace retirement plan provider (8 percent) and their employer or information they receive at work (6 percent) are less likely to be cited as the most trusted source.
+In the 2023 RCS, respondents were asked which source of information they trust the most.
+A personal, professional financial advisor was the most cited at 26 percent of workers.
+The next highest was 19 percent who said family and friends and 14 percent who said online resources and research they do on their own are the most trusted.
+Representatives from their workplace retirement plan provider (8 percent) and their employer or information they receive at work (6 percent) were less likely to have been cited as the most trusted source.